laineil/containers/README.md

 Here are a few methods for acquiring an image.

-- The recommended way to get any of the Laineil Images is to pull the prebuilt image from the [Docker Hub Registry](https://hub.docker.com/r/laineil/).
+- The recommended way to get any of the laineil container images is to pull the prebuilt image from the [Docker Hub Registry](https://hub.docker.com/r/laineil/).

 ```bash
 $ docker pull laineil/[app_name]